hlynch/Biometry2020/docs/Week-11-lecture.md

 1) Variation among groups

 Under $H_0$, the data in each group are an independent sample from the same underlying population.
-We can calculate a mean for each of the $a$ samples.
+We can calculate a mean for each of the $a$ groups.
+Here we are assuming that each group has the same number ($n$) of data points.
+(This is called a "balanced design".
+More on this in a bit.)

 We can use the Central Limit Theorem to estimate the variance **among groups**.
 We calculate the variation in means as: $\sigma^2_{\bar{Y}} = \frac{\sigma^2}{n}$, where $\sigma^2_{\bar{Y}}$ is our estimated variance of the group means and $\frac{\sigma^2}{n}$ is our overall uncertainty divided by $n$ (thus, our ability to estimate $\mu$ with $\bar{Y}$ improves with increasing sample size).